-Scientists have long sought ways to help plants turn more carbon dioxide (CO₂) into biomass, which could boost crop yields and even combat climate change.
+Scientists have long sought ways to help plants turn more carbon dioxide (CO₂) into biomass, which could boost crop yields.
 Recent research suggests that a group of unique, often overlooked plants called hornworts may hold the key.

 “Hornworts possess a remarkable ability that is unique among land plants: they have a natural turbocharger for photosynthesis,” said Tanner Robison, a graduate student at the Boyce Thompson Institute (BTI) and first author of the paper recently published in Nature Plants.
 “This special feature, called a CO₂-concentrating mechanism, helps them photosynthesize more efficiently than most other plants, including our vital food crops.”